 We wanted the VOXBOX to be "Manley quality" and the first and only "analog combo" (other than consoles) to make a serious entry into the major studios.
 We provided our style of balanced inputs and outputs and used fewer but better parts.
-It only required five Manley audio transformers, six multi-tapped inductors, two expensive Multi-Caps, four low noise graded tubes, four Vactol opto-isolators, three regulated power supplies, six Bournes conductive plastic pots & seven Grayhill gold contact rotary switches.
+It only required five Manley audio transformers, six multi-tapped inductors, two expensive Multi-Caps, four low noise graded tubes, four Vactrol opto-isolators, three regulated power supplies, six Bournes conductive plastic pots & seven Grayhill gold contact rotary switches.
 A few of these items are likely to cost more than other manufacturer's total parts.
-With all these serious transformers we even provided ways to go transformerless, the minimalist and purist way to go.
+With all these serious transformers we even provided ways to go transformerless,the minimalist and purist way to go.
 We went to great lengths to eliminate typical clicks and pops from switches.
 The compressor and limiter can be switched in while recording and the change happens smoothly.
 We added auto-mute circuitry to eliminate the turn-on & turn-off thump and regulated all the power supplies.
-In fact many of these developments are being incorporated into our next versions of our other pro products.
+Many of these developments have since been incorporated into revisions of our other pro products.